hyperledger/iroha-2-docs/src/documenting/snippets.md

 snippets.

-Keeping in mind that a default snippet directory is `src/snippets/`, a snippet could be imported as following:
+Keeping in mind that a default snippet directory is `src/snippets/`, a snippet could be imported as follows:

 **Input**